Anterior Cruciate Ligament Tear ACL Tear

 Anterior Cruciate Ligament Tear or ACL Tear

-This injury is a tearing of the ACL ligament in the knee joint.
+This injury, ACL tears, is a tearing of the ACL ligament in the knee joint.
 The Anterior Cruciate Ligament is one of the bands of tissue that connects the femur to the tibia.
 An ACL tear can be painful and it can cause the knee to become unstable.
 The ACL is one of the major stabilizing ligaments in the knee.
 It prevents the tibia (Shin bone) moving abnormally on the femur (thigh bone).
-When this abnormal movement occurs it is referred to as instability.
+Furthermore, when this abnormal movement occurs it is referred to as instability.
 The surgical technique for this instability is an ACL reconstruction.

-If you would like to learn more about the ACL, please watch this video.
+If you would like to learn more about the ACL tears, please watch this video.

 If you would like to make an appointment with a JOI Orthopedic Knee Specialist, please call JOI-2000 or follow the link below.